 I am an expressive personality and I can do this often.
 I get excited about something that I would like to offer folks and before you know it I find myself overcommitted and not able to put all the effort in like I had hoped.

-We are not going to be perfect at all of these things; however, I do know that we can strive to become better stewards of our customer relationships leading to increased brand loyalty in a competitive marketplace.
+We are not going to be perfect at all of these things; however, I do know that we can strive to become better stewards of our customer relationships leading to increased brand loyalty in an ultra competitive marketplace.

-Have employees attempted to know your name this week at your local businesses?
+Question: Have employees attempted to know your name this week at your local businesses?
+You can leave a comment by clicking here.